-Idap://orc-ds.orc.com/cn=<ORC Root>, o=ORC PKI, c=US?certificateRevocationList;binary
+http://crl-server.orc.com/CRLs/<ORC Root>.crl

 7.3 OCSP Profile

 OCSP requests are not required to be signed (refer to RFC2560 for detailed syntax).
 OCSP requests and responses contain the following formats.

 Field Expected Value

 Version V1 (0)

 Requester Name Not Required

 Request List List of certificates - generally this should be the list of two certificates: ORC certificate and end entity certificate

 Signature Not Required

 Extensions Not Required